-Source: GRADD & water districts

-\ approximate per City of Whitesville
+Source: GRADD & water districts \ approximate per City of Whitesville

 The largest supplier of water in the county is Owensboro Municipal Utilities (OMU).
 All customers, except for those customers supplied by the Ohio County Water District, are supplied with water from the 34 wells that are owned and operated by OMU.
-OMU water storage includes Plant A with 4 mg clear well, Cavin Plant with 5 mg storage, Hill Crest Tank with 2 mg, Fred Tank with 1 mg, Parish tank with 1 mg and Bon Harbor with 1 mg.
-The Ohio County Water District draws its water from the Green and Rough rivers.
-Its storage capacity approaches 5 mg for the entire county with a portion of that capacity serving almost 500 customers in Daviess County.
+OMU's Cavin Water Treatment plant, with a total rated capacity of 30 mgd, pumped an average of 11.47 mgd in 2022.
+OMU's overall peak day was 19.1 mg in 1999, with current peaks at 15-16 mgd.
+OMU water storage includes Cavin Plant with two Crom tanks totaling 7.5 mg storage (one 2.5 mg and one 5 mg), Hillcrest Tank with 2 mg, Fred Tank with 1 mg, Parrish tank with 1 mg and Bon Harbor with 1 mg for a system total of 12.5mg.
+The Ohio County Water District withdraws its water from the Green River.
+Its storage capacity approaches 3.6 mg for the entire county with a portion of that capacity serving almost 515 customers in Daviess County.